-Benjamin Balas, Ph.D., Massachusetts Institute of Technology; Barbara Blakeslee, Ph.D., U. of California-Santa Barbara; Martin Coleman, Ph.D., University of Sussex; Erin Conwell, Ph.D., Brown University; James R. Council, Ph.D., U. of Connecticut; Keith Donohue, Ph.D., Florida State University; Rovert Dovorak, Ph.D., University of South Dakota; Kathryn Gordon, Ph.D., Florida State University; Robert D. Gordon, Ph.D., U. of Illinois; Wendy Gordon, Ph.D., U. of Illinois; Clayton J. Hilmert, Ph.D., U. of California-San Diego; Verlin B. Hinsz, Ph.D., U. of Illinois; Leah Irish, Ph.D., Kent State University, Jeff Johnson, Ph.D., University of Iowa; Linda K. Langley, Ph.D., U. of Minnesota; Kevin D. McCaul, Ph.D., U. of Kansas; Mark E. McCourt, Ph.D., U. of California-Santa Barbara; Mark Nawrot, Ph.D., Vanderbilt U.; H. Katherine O’Neill, Ph.D., U. of North Dakota; Michael Robinson, Ph.D., U. of California-Davis; Paul D. Rokke, Ph.D., U. of Houston; Clay Routledge, Ph.D., U. of Missouri; Laura Thomas, Ph.D., University of Illinois; David Whitrock, Ph.D., State U of New York-Albany.
-See the department web site for descriptions of research activities.
+Benjamin Balas, Ph.D., Massachusetts Institute of Technology; Barbara Blakeslee, Ph.D., U. of California-Santa Barbara; Martin Coleman, Ph.D., University of Sussex; Erin Conwell, Ph.D., Brown University; James R. Council, Ph.D., U. of Connecticut; Keith Donohue, Ph.D., Florida State University; Kathryn Gordon, Ph.D., Florida State University; Robert D. Gordon, Ph.D., U. of Illinois; Wendy Gordon, Ph.D., U. of Illinois; Clayton J. Hilmert, Ph.D., U. of California-San Diego; Verlin B. Hinsz, Ph.D., U. of Illinois; Leah Irish, Ph.D., Kent State University, Jeff Johnson, Ph.D., University of Iowa; Linda K. Langley, Ph.D., U. of Minnesota; Kevin D. McCaul, Ph.D., Professor Emeritus, U. of Kansas; Mark E. McCourt, Ph.D., U. of California-Santa Barbara; Mark Nawrot, Ph.D., Vanderbilt U.; H. Michael Robinson, Ph.D., U. of California-Davis; Paul D. Rokke, Ph.D., U. of Houston; Clay Routledge, Ph.D., U. of Missouri; Laura Thomas, Ph.D., University of Illinois; David Wittrock, Ph.D., State U of New York-Albany.
+See the department website for descriptions of research activities.

 Requirements for Majors

 A total of 30 semester credits are required in psychology and must include PSYC 111 (Introduction to Psychology), PSYC 350 and 351 (Research Methods I and II) and 15 credits at the 400-level from a selection of courses.
-Students also are required to complete General Education requirements, which include our required courses of MATH 103 (College Algebra) or higher, STAT 330 (Introductory Statistics) and a capstone experience course.
+Students also are required to complete general education requirements, which include our required courses of MATH 103 (College Algebra) or higher, and a capstone experience course.

 A total of 18 credits are required in psychology and must include PSYC 111 (Introduction to Psychology) and one 300 or 400-level course.
 In addition to general psychology minors, more specialized minor are available in neuroscience and managerial psychology.

 B. S. in Behavioral Statistics